 The Help Rejecting Complainer (HRC).
-This is a term coined by Jerome Frank in 1952 to describe a person who is so invested in being miserable that though she is evidently unable to pull herself out of the hole she’s in, she is also unwilling to let others help pull her out.
-She complains ad nauseum about whatever miserable, unfortunate or unfair situation she happens to be plagued by while giving a million excuses why seemingly reasonable solutions to her dilemma won’t work for her.
+This is a term coined by Jerome Frank in 1952 to describe a person (let’s call this person, Biff) who is so invested in being miserable that though they’re evidently unable to pull themselves out of the hole they’re in, they’re also unwilling to let others help pull them out.
+Biff complains ad nauseum about whatever miserable, unfortunate or unfair situation they happen to be plagued by while giving a million excuses why seemingly reasonable solutions to their dilemma won’t work.

 Here is how to handle the true help rejecting complainer.

 First, don’t offer advice or solutions.
 Giving advice just provides ammunition for the HRC to reject, so don’t play that game.
-Instead put it back on the HRC to tell you how she plans to address the issue.
+Instead put it back on the HRC to tell you how they plan to address the issue.
 Say, “Boy that’s awful.
 What do you think you should do?”
-Ask the question in different ways but always put it back on her to come up with potential solutions.
+Ask the question in different ways but always put it back in their court to come up with potential solutions.

-Or, tactfully share that you won’t be giving her any options for how to get out of this debacle because history indicates that nothing you offer will be met with a willingness to try it.
-You’ll need some examples of ideas you offered that were rejected which could open the situation up to another long discussion about why your ideas stink.
-This option does run the risk of the HRC getting angry and defensive so if you’re not ready to handle that kind of conversation you’re better off sticking with the first idea or…
+Or, gently and tactfully share that you won’t be providing any options for how to get out of this debacle because history indicates that nothing you offer will be met with a willingness to try it.
+You’ll need some examples of ideas you offered that were rejected which could open the situation up to another long discussion about why your ideas stunk.
+This option does run the risk of the HRC getting angry and defensive so if you’re not ready to artfully handle that kind of conversation, you’re better off sticking with the first option.

-Vote her off of the island.
-Banish her from the kingdom.
-Eject her from the game.
-Just get away from her.
-Your time is extremely limited and what you can’t fix you should do your best to avoid.
+Vote Biff off of the island.
+Banish them from the kingdom.
+Eject them from the game.
+Just get away from Biff.
+Your time is limited and what you can’t fix you should do your best to avoid.
 Anything else just creates frustration and wastes your time.